-On Tuesday morning I rushed her to the vet.
+On Tuesday morning, I rushed her to the vet.
 We’d slept only a few hours, she spent the night laying on my chest.
 I knew it was ending…she could not stand on her legs…I was completely hysterical.
 I had no idea this would happen like this.
-The doctor told me she was down to 3.5 lbs. and her red blood cells were at 6 when the normal range is 26.
+The doctor told me she was down to 3.5 lbs. and her red blood cells were at 6 when the normal range was 26.
 All of this in 4 weeks…all of this without a diagnosis.
 She didn’t know what it was.
 But this was her educated guess: Bone marrow cancer.
-Cancer, that scary word.
-She added “it isn’t uncommon in older cats”.
+Cancer is that scary word.
+She added, “It isn’t uncommon in older cats”.
 Why?!!!!!
 How can cancer be common?
 When did we come to accept this?
-I know my vet to be a wonderful person and professional, but obviously something is not being said…So I’m going to say it.
+I know my vet is a wonderful person and professional, but obviously, something is not being said.
+So I’m going to say it.

 May your love guide you to better choices.